ckeditor/ckeditor4-docs/docs/features/spellcheck/README.md

 You can find them on the {@linkapi CKEDITOR.config `CKEDITOR.config`} API page, starting from `scayt_` and `wsc_`.

 <info-box hint="">
-    The out-of-the-box spell checking functionality of SCAYT and WebSpellChecker is ad-supported.
+    The out-of-the-box spell checking functionality of SCAYT and WebSpellChecker Dialog is ad-supported.
 If you want to remove the ads, you can <a href="https://ckeditor.com/contact/">purchase a license here</a>.
 </info-box>

 ## Spell Checking Demo